 - Recovery from PTSD is a process.
 Your loved ones will be much more successful at said process if they do not have to deal with drama from people who misunderstand.

 It can’t be stated strongly enough: PTSD can affect anyone.
 This is a complex disorder and surviving it requires an open-minded and holistic treatment approach.
 In order to establish a high-quality level of care as standard, every member of the community needs to be committed to “joining forces”, so to speak.
 Whether or not you’re a nurse, Joining Forces challenges us to find unique and important ways to raise awareness about PTSD in our communities, our medical systems and within our own families.
 Good luck!

 - U.S. Veterans Affairs PTSD page: This page provides access to all government publications relevant to PTSD and other forms of traumatic stress.

-- What is PTSD?
-Online Course: This free course is available online or by podcast.
+- PTSD Overview Online Course: This free course is available online or by podcast.